OVagamundo/Flashcard-Heroes/Code/scripts_InteractionManager.gd.md

 func start_drag(source_view: Control, placeholder: Control):
 	if not is_instance_valid(source_view): return

+	clear_selection() # A drag operation overrides any selection

 	_is_drag_active = true
 	_drag_source_view = source_view
 	_drag_placeholder = placeholder

+	# The view itself is made invisible, and the placeholder takes its spot
-	# We manually hide the source view to prevent GridContainer from reflowing.
+	# in the layout to prevent reflowing.
-	# The placeholder will hold its spot.
 	source_view.visible = false
-	emit_signal("drag_operation_started", source_view)
-	clear_selection()

 func end_drag(was_handled: bool):
 	if not _is_drag_active: return

-	# If drag was not handled, the source view needs to be shown again.
+	# If drag was not handled (e.g., dropped on invalid area), restore visibility.
-	# If it was handled, it was either moved or deleted, so we don't touch it.
 	if not was_handled and is_instance_valid(_drag_source_view):
 		_drag_source_view.visible = true